vatsnarsaria7/cse15l-lab-reports/lab1.md

      2. *ls* : This stands for list, and it prints out the contents of the directory you are in
      3. *cd* : This stands for change directory, and using this with '..' takes you back one directory

+* You can refer to the screenshot below, and the link for commands provided above to try different commands

 ![Image](terminalAfterCommands.png)